 FROM uids_to_encode ub

-JOIN uids_bucket_encode_offset bo ON ub.bucket = bo.bucket) j
+JOIN uids_bucket_encode_offset bo ON ub.bucket = bo.bucket

-add jar function_jar_dir/mc-bitmap-functions.jar as mc_bitmap_func.jar -f;
+ADD JAR function_jar_dir/mc-bitmap-functions.jar AS mc_bitmap_func.jar -f;

 province string,